-The Reading Framework for the 2009 National Assessment of Educational Progress replaced the framework first used for the 1992 reading assessment and then for subsequent reading assessments through 2007.
-Compared to the previous framework, the 2009 reading framework included more emphasis on literary and informational texts, a redefinition of reading cognitive processes, a new systematic assessment of vocabulary knowledge, and the addition of poetry to grade 4.
+The Reading Framework for the 2009 National Assessment of Educational Progress replaced the framework used first for the 1992 reading assessment and then for subsequent reading assessments through 2007.
+Compared with the previous framework, the 2009 reading framework included more emphasis on literary and informational texts, a redefinition of reading cognitive processes, a new systematic assessment of vocabulary knowledge, and the addition of poetry to grade 4.

 The 2009 NAEP Reading Report Card included trend data on student reading performance from 1992 to 2009.
 Results from special analyses determined the 2009 reading assessment results could be compared with those from earlier assessment years.
 These special analyses started in 2007 and included in-depth comparisons of the frameworks and the test questions, as well as an examination of how the same students performed on the 2009 assessment and the earlier assessment.
-A summary of these special analyses and an overview of the differences between the previous framework and the 2009 framework are available on the web at http://nces.ed.gov/nationsreportcard/reading/ trend_study.asp.
-The 2011 NAEP Reading Report Card will report trends in student reading performance from 1992 to 2011.
+A summary of these special analyses and an overview of the differences between the previous framework and the 2009 framework are available on the Web at nces.ed.gov/nationsreportcard/reading/trend_study.asp.

+The 2017 NAEP Reading Report Card will report trends in student reading performance, including achievement results that extend back to1992.